reeddunkle/reeddunkle.github.io/_posts/2016-05-03-Python-Map.md

 Well, that's cool.
 Our custom map function certainly won't do that.
 That takes care of Exercise 9.
 This seems like a really easy way to combine lists.

-Now I'm not sure about that first sentence:
+Now what about that first sentence:

 > If additional iterable arguments are passed, function must take that many arguments and is applied to the items from all iterables in parallel.